-Yes, I know, something similar was already done in Detroit with that city’s memorial to the great Joe Louis.
+Yes, I know, something similar was done in Detroit with that city’s memorial to the great Joe Louis.
 But that statue is of Louis’s right arm and fist, appropriate since while The Brown Bomber packed dynamite in both hands, his most potent weapon was the right cross.
 Frazier could have shown up with his right arm in a sling and still won fights, his left arm was that essential to his ring success.
-Detroit can have the right; Philadelphia should have a huge, muscled left arm, cocked at a 90 degree angle, and carved from South Carolina granite instead of cast in bronze.
+Detroit can have the right; Philadelphia should have a huge, muscled left arm, cocked at a ninety degree angle, and carved from South Carolina granite instead of cast in bronze.
 And next to it, an endless, big screen video loop showing Smokin’ Joe bashing a succession of opponents with probably the best hook in heavyweight history.

 Tourists would of course ooh and ahh over the lefts that floored Muhammad Ali and Jerry Quarry, but the one to make people wince and shake their heads is the hook ending the first and last challenge for the heavyweight crown by great light heavyweight champ, Bob Foster.
 Frazier threw a host of lethal left hands in his career, but none more devastating than the one concluding, with brutal emphasis, his short encounter with Blitzin’ Bob.